 Video Series

-Adam Osorio, Associate Director of Communications at Bayside Community Center, and Kimberly Kustenmacher (KK), a community garden volunteer, discuss the center's mission to empower communities through services, education, and advocacy.
+Adam Osorio, Director of Communications at Bayside Community Center, Kimberly Kustenmacher (KK), a community garden volunteer, and Diana Gonzalez, a Bayside Resident Leadership Academy (RLA) join the nation’s longest running, community focused podcast, Spotlight on the Community, to discuss the center's mission to empower through services, education, and advocacy.
 KK shares her journey to volunteering through a QR code.
-Adam and KK talk about the Linda Vista Community Garden, addressing food deserts, and the importance of community engagement.
-Diana Gonzalez, a resident Leadership Academy graduate, joins Adam and Kimberly, to chat about the program's role in fostering community leadership.
+Adam and KK talk about the Linda Vista Community Garden, addressing food insecurity in neighborhoods like Linda Vista, and the importance of community engagement.
+Diana Gonzalez speaks about the impact of the RLA on her life and the program's role in fostering community leadership.
 Listen to the full episode here.